caiyue1993/IceCream/README.md

 /usr/local/bin/carthage copy-frameworks
 ```

-and add the paths to the frameworks you want to use under “Input Files”:
+and add the paths to the frameworks you want to use under “Input Files”(taking iOS platform for example):

 ```
 $(SRCROOT)/Carthage/Build/iOS/IceCream.framework